matheusrodrigues1/matheusrodrigues1/README.md

 ### About me:
   <ul>
-    <li>I'm 23 years old, a fullstack developer with 2 years of experience working as a freelancer</li>
+    <li>💻 I'm 23 years old, a fullstack developer with 2 years of experience working as a freelancer</li>
-    <li>Studying - Higher Education in Information Systems - Federal Institute of Alagoas</li>
+    <li>📒 Studying - Higher Education in Information Systems - Federal Institute of Alagoas</li>
+    <li>🚀 I am organized, I have good interpersonal relationships, good critical analysis skills and always willing to learn and teach.</li>
-    <li>Passionate about technology</li>
+    <li>❤️‍🔥 Passionate about technology</li>
   </ul>

 ### Linguages and tools: